Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Strong psychokinesis; ML 15th; Craft Psicrown, *energy ball, energy cone, energy missile, energy stun, fiery discorporation;* Price 67,500 gp.

+### Great Dominator
-**Great Dominator:** This psicrown has 750 power points.
+This psicrown has 750 power points.
 It is made from black iron without further ornamentation.
 It allows use of the following powers.

 -   *Charm, psionic*
 -   *Suggestion, psionic*